 Metro Atlanta is home to spectacular places to ride a bike.
-Some of these trails are hidden gems but word is getting out.
+Some of these trails are hidden gems, but word is getting out.
 Chances are that you do not know where all 397 miles of trails are in our region, so let’s explore some of what the region has to offer to make your Biketober experience a blast!
-Please check our Biketober events page for more events to get you, your coworkers and your friends riding!

 - Arabia Mountain Trail/Panola Mountain State Park - Over 30 miles of trails are open to bikers including a connection to the Monastery of the Holy Spirit.
 There are several opportunities with the Davidson-Arabia Mountain Nature Preserve and Panola Mountain State Park to hike trails on foot and bike racks are located at the entrances to several of these trails.

-- Atlanta Beltline - The Atlanta Beltline, one of the largest urban infrastructure projects in the nation and which will feature (upon completion) 33 miles of multi-use trails connecting 45 intown neighborhoods, and connect with other regional trail networks together as well.
+- Atlanta Beltline - The Atlanta Beltline is one of the largest urban infrastructure projects in the nation.
+It will feature (upon completion) 33 miles of multi-use trails connecting 45 intown neighborhoods, and connect with other regional trail networks together as well.
 Existing segments include the Eastside trail, the Southwest trail, the Northside trail, and the Westside trail.

 - Big Creek Greenway - Big Creek Greenway spans nearly 20 miles, connecting Cumming, Alpharetta, and Roswell.
 The paved trail is currently open in two disconnected sections with a gap of a couple miles in northeast Alpharetta.